-If we were talking and I asked you your age and you answered over 30, I accept that it is the truth.
-Later you admit your age is 39, however, you exercised your free will in choosing not to tell me your real age when asked.
+If we were talking and I asked you your age and you answered over 30, I accept that as truth.
+Later you admit your age is 39.
+You exercised your free will in choosing not to tell me your actual age when asked.

-If I ask your animal to show me where they are at the moment that I am speaking with them, they may show me where they have been minutes, hours, days, weeks or months ago.
+If I ask your animal to show me where they are at the moment that I am speaking with them, they may show me where they were minutes, hours, days, weeks or months ago.
 Animals live in the Universal NOW moment which is non linear, without time.

 Humans want a definite linear time frame.
 NOW to a human means immediately, this instant.
 Some humans expect the time frame or location their animal gave to stay the same for hours, days or weeks.
 This is impossible and brings frustration and disappointment to the human.
-Animals will try to give us linear time, however I suggest you consider these questions or similar ones: How would you explain what the sky looks like to a blind person?
+Animals will try to give us a linear time frame.
+I ask you consider these questions or similar ones: How would you explain what the sky looks like to a blind person?
 How would you describe what an apple tastes like to someone that has never eaten one?

 “Talking with an animal I accept what they are saying to their person as the truth.
 They are sharing what they want you (their person) to know in that moment.
 Sometimes they want their person to look outside their normal way of thinking and discover a new perception, or a different way of doing something or to make a change in behavior etc. Your animal may have taken on the role of teacher to help guide you to the answer.